 What mattress material sleeps the coolest?

 There is no single coolest material in every bedroom.
-Thermal comfort depends on the whole sleep microclimate, including bedding fibers, moisture transfer, and the surface layers closest to the skin.
+Temperature depends on the whole sleep system, including surface fabrics, protector choice, sheets, room temperature, and how deeply your body sinks into the bed.

 What mattress material is best for back pain?

-The better question is what overall support profile is best.
-Current evidence favors a medium-firm feel for many adults rather than either extreme softness or extreme hardness.
+The better question is which support profile is best.
+Medium-firm is a better starting point for many adults than either extreme softness or extreme hardness.

 FAQs